ibm-cloud-docs/dl/data-security.md

 ## Protecting your sensitive data in {{site.data.keyword.dl_short}}
 {: #data-encryption}

 All data related to {{site.data.keyword.dl_short}}'s configuration is not considered as sensitive data.
 The configuration data is encrypted at rest at the database level.
 The {{site.data.keyword.dl_short}} offering does not manage customer-managed keys.
-Therefore, Key Protect and Hyper Protect Crypto Services are not used.
+Therefore, Secrets Manager, Key Protect, or Hyper Protect Crypto Services are not used.

 ### About customer-managed keys
 {: #about-encryption}

 The {{site.data.keyword.dl_short}} offering does not manage customer-managed keys.
-Therefore, Key Protect and Hyper Protect Crypto Services are not used.
+Therefore, Secrets Manager, Key Protect, or Hyper Protect Crypto Services are not used.

 ### Enabling customer-managed keys for {{site.data.keyword.dl_short}}
 {: #using-byok}

 The {{site.data.keyword.dl_short}} offering does not manage customer-managed keys.
-Therefore, Key Protect and Hyper Protect Crypto Services are not used.
+Therefore, Secrets Manager, Key Protect, or Hyper Protect Crypto Services are not used.

 ### Working with customer-managed keys for {{site.data.keyword.dl_short}}
 {: #working-with-keys}

-The {{site.data.keyword.dl_short}} offering does not manage customer-managed keys.
-Therefore, Key Protect and Hyper Protect Crypto Services are not used.
+The {{site.data.keyword.dl_short}} offering does not manage customer-managed keys.Therefore, Secrets Manager, Key Protect, or Hyper Protect Crypto Services are not used.

 ## Deleting your data in {{site.data.keyword.dl_short}}
 {: #data-delete}